entropyxyz/entropy-docs/docs/03-Validators.md

 `entropy-tss` is a member of the `entropy-core` workspace.
 When you run `entropy-tss`, you will be asked for a password used to encrypt the key-value store.

-Be aware there is no way to recover this password if you loose it.
+Be aware there is no way to recover this password if you lose it.

 The database is stored in the `.entropy` directory, which is created in the current working directory where the binary is run.
 You can remove this directory if you need to 'start fresh' during development.